What is NARCAN Nasal Spray??

 -

-If the person does not respond, call 911, provide rescue breathing if the person is not breathing on their own, and administer one does of naloxone.
+If the person does not respond, call 911, provide rescue breathing if the person is not breathing on their own, and administer one dose of naloxone.